KellerJordan/modded-nanogpt/README.md

 ### Speedrun rules

-1. Must not modify the train or validation data pipelines (except to change batch size & seqlen; i.e., just the order of the tokens can't be changed).
+1. Must not modify the train or validation data pipelines. (except to change batch size & seqlen; i.e., just the order of the tokens can't be changed.)
-2. Must use ≤ 124M active parameters per token (MoE is OK; & untied embedding matrix only contributes hidden_dim active params).
+2. Must use ≤ 124M active parameters per token.
+(MoE is OK; & untied embedding matrix only contributes hidden_dim active params.)
 3. Must attain ≤ 3.28 val loss.
-A tasteful number would be 3.278 so that [this doesn't happen](./records/110924_Replicateleloykun/1621af10-aa0c-42af-bf54-8a773c63a2af.txt#L3780).
+(A tasteful number would be 3.278 so that the gap exceeds the inter-run variance.)

 Other than that, go crazy!
 Anything is fair game